cinghie/wordpress-starter-pack/wp-content/themes/wp-bootstrap-starter/readme.txt

 * Font Awesome icons, Copyright (C) Dave Gandy License: SIL Open Font License, version 1.1. - http://fontawesome.io/

 == Changelog ==
+= 3.2.7 - August 23, 2019 =
+* Update the woocommerce/orderby.php to latest version
+* Fix the sorting isssue on Woocommerce Shop Page

+= 3.2.6 - August 15, 2019 =
+* wp-bootstrap-starter/woocommerce/cart/cart.php version 3.5.0 is out of date.
+The core version is 3.7.0
+* Remove duplicate link - pingback tag on header.php
+* Remove the condition on extras.php for the link - pingback tag

 = 3.2.3 - June 24, 2019 =
 * Update the Font Awesome to v5.8.2